Best Summer Programs in Los Angeles – 2023

 You won’t be surprised to learn that the UCLA summer program scene is incredibly vibrant.
 Accordingly, there are two main options for high schoolers: Precollege Summer Institutes and the Summer College Immersion Program.

 Interested in earning college credit?
-The Precollege Summer Institutes are a UCLA summer program with over thirty-five options available in three different formats.
-For example, some require students to live on-campus while others are structured for commuters or virtual participants.
-Current choices include Nanoscale Microscopy Lab, Hip Hop/Street Dance, and Film and Television Summer Institute in Digital Filmmaking, among others.
+The Precollege Summer Institutes are a UCLA summer program with over forty options available in three different formats.
+For example, some require students to live on campus while others are structured for commuters or virtual participants.
+Current choices include Nanoscale Microscopy Lab, Hip Hop/Street Dance, and Film and Television Summer Institute in Cinematography, among many others.

 Finally, the Summer College Immersion Program provides students with exposure to residential and academic life at UCLA.
-As such, they engage in courses alongside current undergraduate students as well as co-curricular lectures, workshops, and seminars.
+As such, they engage in up to two courses alongside current undergraduate students as well as co-curricular lectures, workshops, and seminars.
 There are three formats available: SCIP, SCIP+ (which provides research skill development), and eSCIP (you guessed it: virtual).
-The SCIP-approved course list is extensive and includes options like Acting Fundamentals, Biomedical Ethics, and People and Earth’s Ecosystems.
+The SCIP-approved course list is extensive and includes options like Acting Fundamentals, Cell and Molecular Biology, and People and Earth’s Ecosystems.
 SCIP+ and eSCIP have their own approved course lists.
 In addition, SCIP+ students must take a concurrent Research Practice Course.

 For each UCLA summer program, admission requirements vary.
 For example, the Acting and Performance Summer Institute requires a video audition, resume, recommendation letter, and essay.
-On the other hand, SCIP requires a 3.5+ GPA, an extracurricular resume, transcript, and statement of purpose.
+On the other hand, SCIP requires a 3.6+ unweighted GPA, an extracurricular resume, transcript, and statement of purpose.

 2) USC Summer Pre-College Programs

-- Eligibility: In-person: rising sophomore, juniors, and seniors; Online: high school students aged 14+
+• Eligibility: In-person: rising sophomores, juniors, and seniors; Online: high school students aged 14+

 USC offers a variety of in-person and online Los Angeles summer programs for high school students.
 All courses are designed to be both intense and engaging.
 Moreover, students will earn college credit after completing their course of choice.

 Four-week in-person courses are offered by nine different departments at USC, which include architecture, business, performing arts, pre-law, and writing.
 For example, Exploration of Architecture teaches fundamentals of design and composition along with sketching, drawing, and photography skills.
-Three different business courses are offered: Analytics: The Power of Data, Introduction to Business, and Exploring Entrepreneurship.
-Moreover, the Acting Intensive teaches movement, voice, acting techniques, and theory, and special considerations for college auditions.
+Four different business courses are offered: Analytics: The Power of Data, Building Sustainable Businesses: The Challenge of a Generation, Introduction to Business, and Exploring Entrepreneurship.
+Moreover, the Acting Intensive teaches movement, voice, acting techniques, theory, and special considerations for college auditions.
 Finally, each USC summer program includes related field trips within the Los Angeles area.

 Online courses have multiple start dates available, and involve 20-25 hours of recorded lectures, readings, and discussions.
 Accordingly, students complete this USC summer program at their own pace over 2-4 weeks.
-Seven course options are available, and include Lifespan Development: Critical Questions for Aging and the Lifespan as well as Screenwriting: From Ideation to Writing Your First Script.
+Twelve course options are available, and include Lifespan Development: Critical Questions for Aging and the Lifespan, Screenwriting: From Ideation to Writing Your First Script, and Digital Marketing: From Content Creation to Strategic Planning.

 Los Angeles Summer Programs – Continued